FlowFuse/website/src/blog/2023/08/flowforge-1-10-release.md

     - releases
 ---

-FlowForge 1.10 now makes it possible to install the FlowForge platform from the AWS Marketplace.
-In addition, the release includes improvements to device management and importing environment variable templates.
+FlowForge 1.10 release includes improvements to device management and importing environment variable templates.

 <!--more-->

-## AWS Marketplace
-It is now possible to install FlowForge on AWS directly from the AWS Marketplace.
-This makes it a lot easier for developers to install and run FlowForge on the AWS Cloud.

-The FlowForge open source edition is the default version offered from the marketplace, so users can get started free of charge.
-Users are able to use the BYOL (Bring Your Own License) feature of AWS Marketplace to upgrade to a commercially licensed version.

 ## Import Environment Variable Templates  [#2372](https://github.com/flowforge/flowforge/issues/2372)

 FlowForge 1.10 now allows users to import environment variable templates.
 This makes it much easier and less error prone to maintain and add new environment variables to Node-RED instances running on FlowForge.